wTristaan/auto-satisfying-tiktok/README.md

 3. Open the extension by clicking on its icon in the browser's extension menu.

-4. Click on "Export As" and save the cookies file as `cookies.txt`.
+4. Click on "Export As" and save the cookies file as `cookies_EN.txt`.

 5. Place the `cookies.txt` file in the `utils` directory of the project.
 This file will be used to authenticate your session.